multiversx/mx-docs/docs/wallet/web-wallet.md

 Use the wallet to send, receive and store EGLD in a secure manner.
 Includes automations for interacting with staking products and ecosystem pools.

+You can log in on the Web Wallet using a keystore file, using the xPortal App, using a Ledger device or a pem file.
+For now, we are going to create a keystore wallet and connect on the Web Wallet using it.

 [comment]: # (mx-context-auto)

 ## **Create a new wallet**